VSEGA/nomake-build/README.md

 ## Build Nomake
 ### Build with Build System
 Select this if you don't have any Nomake build.
-If you build nomake with build system some functionality may not be available.
 #### Init the build
 To start building write:
 `python setup.py`